hoelzro/lua-proctitle/README.md

 example, nginx sets its worker process' titles to indicate that they are worker processes.
 I had the situation where I wanted [Prosody](http://prosody.im) listed as 'prosody' in `netstat` output, so I wrote this little module.

+# Portability

+This depends on `__progname` from glibc, so this will only work if Lua is using GNU libc as its C library.
+Patches adding support for other configurations are encouraged!